hestonhoffman/bolt/documentation/using_plugins.md

 # Using plugins

-Plugins can be used to dynamically load information into an inventory file or configuration file.
+Use Plugins to dynamically load information into an inventory file or configuration file.
 Plugins either ship with Bolt or are installed as Puppet modules that have the same name as the plugin.
 The plugin framework is based on a set of plugin hooks that are implemented by plugin authors and called by Bolt.

 A plugin hook provides an API for a specific use case.
 A plugin can implement multiple hooks.
 The way in which a plugin is used varies depending on the type of hook used.